The Mendix Cloud supports adding custom domains such as

 - Go to the Custom Domains tab.

-To create a Certificate Request, follow these steps:
+To create a certificate request, follow these steps:

-- Click Create a Certificate Request.
+Click New and then click Create a Certificate Request:

-Fill in and submit the provided fields.
+Fill in and submit the provided fields:

-The “SSL/TLS Private Key” will be stored in our Secure Keystore.
+The SSL/TLS private key will be stored in our secure keystore.
 It will not be available for downloadin order to keep it secure.

 4.1 Upload Signed Certificate

-- Select the Custom Domain Certificate.
+- Select the custom domain certificate.

 - Click Upload Signed Certificate.

-- A “SSL/TLS Certificate” that is signed by your Certificate Authority
+- An SSL/TLS certificate that is signed by your certificate authority

-To upload the Custom Domain Certificate, follow these steps:
+To upload the custom domain certificate, follow these steps:

-- Click Upload Certificate, Chain and Key.
+Click New and then click Upload Certificate, Chain and Key:

-- Enter the “SSL/TLS Certificate”, “Intermediate Certificate Chain” and “SSL/TLS Private Key” in the provided fields.
-Optionally you can give your Custom Domain Certificate a description.
-The description is used when selecting the Custom Domain Certificate when configuring a Custom Domain later on.
+Enter the SSL/TLS certificate, intermediate certificate chain, and SSL/TLS private key in the provided fields.
+Optionally, you can give your custom domain certificate a description.
+The description is used when selecting the custom domain certificate when configuring a custom domain later on.

-The “SSL/TLS Private Key” will be hidden after uploading it.
-It will be stored in our Secure Keystore and will not be available for download to keep it secure.
+The SSL/TLS private key will be hidden after uploading it.
+It will be stored in our secure keystore and will not be available for download in order to keep it secure.

 6 Renewing a Custom Domain Certificate

-You can also renew your Custom Domain Certificate by editing an existing Custom Domain Certificate.
-Please be aware that the Certificate Request that you created in the past is required for that.
+You can also renew your custom domain certificate by editing an existing custom domain certificate.
+Please be aware that the certificate request that you created in the past is required for that.

-After a Custom Domain Certificate has been uploaded, you can start configuring a Custom Domain for one of your Application Environments.
+After a custom domain certificate has been uploaded, you can start configuring a custom domain for one of your application environments.